 - Digital curation requires a significant investment of time in order to acquire expertise.
-The spread and adoption of standardised practices helps to lower the barriers to entry for new practitioners. - Standardisation supports easier institutional decision making and will add efficiencies to operational environments. - Standardisation may not be possible or applicable for institutions with unusual or unique digital holdings, but may still provide practical reference points for customisations and extensions. - For institutions where curation is not their core business best effort approaches are often sufficient to address their needs.
+The spread and adoption of standardised practices helps to lower the barriers to entry for new practitioners. - Utilising good practice make the curation dataflow more efficient and lowers costs - Standardisation supports easier institutional decision making and will add efficiencies to operational environments. - Standardisation may not be possible or applicable for institutions with unusual or unique digital holdings, but may still provide practical reference points for customisations and extensions. - For institutions where curation is not their core business best effort approaches are often sufficient to address their needs.
 Being clear about where local practice deviates from standard practice and documenting the reasons in policies will be helpful in maintaining an effective operating environment and to align understanding (within the organisation) of current capability and the organisational mission.

 Who What 2015 2016 When 2017 2018 2019 Curation Practitioners Establish a common understanding of curation.
 Share experiences and empirical evidence about tools & methods to provide institutions with baseline curation requirements Curation Researchers Undertake research work to minimise subjectivity and clarify & standardise definitions of benefits.
-Develop tools that facilitate the implementation of standards Data Users Demand better and more standardised interfaces to data and metadata making data more usable and thus demonstrating its value Managers Setup agreements between organisations to share infrastructure for more efficient utilisation of available resources Member Organisations Evangelise for the standardisation of practice across domains and produce advice & guidance that will help organisations to act upon this message.
+Develop tools that facilitate the implementation of standards Data Producers/ Users Demand better and more standardised interfaces to data and metadata making data more usable and thus demonstrating its value.
+Use good practices when working with data at all stages in the curation lifecycle.
+Managers Setup agreements between organisations to share infrastructure for more efficient utilisation of available resources Member Organisations Evangelise for the standardisation of practice across domains and produce advice & guidance that will help organisations to act upon this message.
 Work with solution providers & customers to translate and improve system specifications Policy Makers Promote good practice and training so that integrated and standardised digital curation tools and services have a higher profile Solution Providers Work with customers and the community to develop, explain and simplify standard practices.
 Meet customers half-way in specifying solutions and by making pricing models and implementation options clear & understandable